Are you planning to visit South Korea next trip? South Korea is home to some of the most amazing beaches in Asia.

 Can you swim on South Korean beaches?

-Yes, South Korean beaches are safe for swimming during the summer season as long you follow the safety instructions given by lifeguards.
+Yes, South Korean beaches are safe for swimming during the summer as long you follow the safety instructions given by lifeguards.

 Certain South Korean beaches, such as Eurwangni Beach and Hajodae Beach, have shallow waters suitable for swimming.